Prevent Premature Ejaculation: How to Not Cum Fast

 If you already use condoms, try switching to ones that use numbing agents like lidocaine or benzocaine.

-Just be aware that some numbing agents may cause allergic reactions, meaning it’s a good idea to talk to your healthcare provider before using any type of medicated condom — we promise the swelling won’t be the good kind.
+Just be aware that some numbing agents may cause allergic reactions, meaning it’s a good idea to talk to your healthcare provider before using any type of medicated condom.
+You should also let your partner know what you’re using, in case they have any allergies.

 Medical Solutions for Premature Ejaculation

-There are a number of medications, wipes, and sprays that can help you last longer in the bedroom.
+A number of medications, wipes, and sprays can help you last longer in the bedroom.

 7. Try Premature Ejaculation Wipes and Sprays

 Premature ejaculation wipes and sprays work by reducing penis sensitivity during sex.
-Most wipes and sprays contain benzocaine or lidocaine, which are topical anesthetics that reduce sensitivity without affecting sexual pleasure.
+Most wipes and sprays contain benzocaine or lidocaine, which are topical anaesthetics that reduce sensitivity without affecting sexual pleasure.

 This can help you reach orgasm and ejaculation on your timeline — improving your sexual stamina and everyone’s overall experience.